ezequielabregu/ezequielabregu-web/README.md

 3. Open `index.html` in your web browser to view the website.

-## Technical Details

-The website is built using HTML, CSS, and JavaScript.
-It uses the Bootstrap framework for responsive design and jQuery for functionality.

-The website is structured as a single-page application with multiple sections.
-Each section is contained in a separate HTML file in the root directory.
-The `index.html` file is the entry point of the website.

-The CSS files are located in the `css` directory.
-The `bootstrap.css` file contains the Bootstrap styles, and the `style.css` file contains custom styles for the website.

-The JavaScript files are located in the `js` directory.
-The `jquery.js` file contains the jQuery library, the `bootstrap.js` file contains the Bootstrap JavaScript, and the `menu-color.js` file contains JavaScript for the menu color.

-The website is designed to be responsive and should work on all modern web browsers.

 ## Contributing

 If you want to contribute to this project, please create a new branch, make your changes, and submit a pull request.
 All contributions are welcome!